 Under the AIE Regulations, environmental information held by or for a public authority must, subject to certain exceptions, be made available on request.
 The AIE Regulations also oblige public authorities to be proactive in disseminating environmental information to the public.

 The AIE Regulations provide a definition of environmental information, outline the manner in which requests for information may be submitted to public authorities and the manner in which public authorities are required to deal with requests e.g. timeframes for response.
-The regulations also provide for a formal appeals procedure in the event that a person is dissatisfied with a decision on their request.
+The regulations also provide for a formal appeals procedure in the event that a person is dissatisfied with a decision on a request.

 What public bodies are subject to AIE?